Manindra29/XQMode/README.md

 * Daniel Shiffman
 * Manindra Moharana

-[Google Summer of Code 2012 Project for Processing]
+[Part of Google Summer of Code 2012 Project for Processing]

 Processing Mode Template by Martin Leopold.